dbluhm/indy-sdk/doc/mac-build.md

 ## Create Virtual Environment

 A Python virtual environment is used keep a local copy of all the package dependencies that are needed for a particular project without modifying the global packages.
 This keeps things cleaner and helps prevent errors.

 ```sh
 python3 -m venv env
 source env/bin/activate
 ```

+From this point forward, you can get the right version of Python with `python` and `pip` (no 3 required) because they now refer to the virtual environment's copy of Python.

 ## Install Dependencies